Skip to content

 Knowing how to do a multi-criteria lookup is only half the battle; understanding when to use it is just as important.
 The concept “vlookup with two criteria” isn’t just for spreadsheet wizards; it’s practical for everyone.
 Imagine you’re analyzing sales data across different regions and product lines.
 Using helper columns or the INDEX/MATCH combination, you can quickly pinpoint the sales figures for a specific product in a particular region, allowing you to generate precise reports and gain better insights into your business performance.
 Or maybe you’re tracking customer support tickets and need to find all tickets related to a specific product and a specific issue.
 Mastering multi-criteria lookups can save you hours of manual filtering and searching.
 Here are a few tips: always double-check your data for consistency, use clear and descriptive column headings, and test your formulas thoroughly before relying on them for critical decisions.
 Practice makes perfect, so experiment with different methods and scenarios to become a multi-criteria lookup master.
 You can use the aggregate function, sumproduct or choosecols function instead of function above.

-See also Compare 2 Excel Sheets
+See also Vlookup For Different Sheets

 Images References :